-These Hot Cross Buns use a well enriched with eggs and buttery flavor, then filled with all of my family’s favorites.
+These Hot Cross Buns use a well enriched dough with eggs and buttery, then filled with all of our family’s favorites.
 Traditional Hot Cross buns use raisins and/or currants, but we like the combination of dried blueberries, craisins, and white chocolate.
 Yes, it’s not a common combination, but well loved in our family.

 If this choice of fruits and chocolate is not to your liking, feel free to replace them with raisins and currants.

 If you make this dough once, you will absolutely fall in love with it!
 It’s a basic sweet dough that works not only with these delicious and moist Hot Cross Buns, but it’s also good for any kind of sweet pastries and buns, with or without filling.